 Getting a job teaching English in Switzerland can be hard as many locals already speak it, but if you can find a teaching job in Switzerland the pay is good.
 You can find jobs on ETAS, i-to-i or with the British Council.
 Circle of Schools has jobs for English teachers in state schools but you must be either an EU citizen or married to one.
-You can also check international schools in Switzerland, language schools in Switzerland, and Swiss universities.

 Swiss jobs in newspapers

-The main newspapers with online job search tools include Basler Zeitung, Bund and Berner Zeitung, Handelsblatt, Neue Zürcher Zeitung, and Tages Anzeiger (Zurich), while you can also find printed job ads in Corriere del Ticino, Finanz und Wirtschaft, Le Temps (Geneva), HandelsZeitung, 24 Heures (Vaud) and Tribune de Genève (Geneva), sometimes on a specific day a week.
+The main newspapers with online job search tools include Handelsblatt and Neue Zürcher Zeitung, while you can also find printed job ads in Corriere del Ticino, Finanz und Wirtschaft, Le Temps (Geneva), HandelsZeitung, 24 Heures (Vaud) and Tribune de Genève (Geneva), sometimes on a specific day a week.
 You can find a full list of Swiss online newspapers here.

-Chambers of commerce (Wirtschaftskammer /Chambre économique) in each canton often organise networking events for professionals; find the contact details for each canton here.
+Chambers of commerce (Wirtschaftskammer /Chambre économique) in each canton often organize networking events for professionals; find the contact details for each canton here.
 You can also try linking up with others in the same field through social networking sites like Meetup.

 Make the first move – speculative job applications

 Many jobs in Switzerland go to people contacting the company directly rather than through advertisements in the press or online.
 So check out Swiss firms to see the latest vacancies or find out who to approach to make a speculative application.